Engee documentation

 Out[0]:

-The Fourier transform can also be used to construct the phase spectrum of the signal under study.
-For the sake of the example, we will create a signal in which two harmonic signals with frequencies of 15 and 20 Hz are summed.
-The first signal will be a cosine with a phase value of $-\pi/4$, and the second signal will be a sinusoid with no phase offset.
-The sampling frequency of the signal will be 100 Hz and the signal length will be 1 s.
+Using the Fourier transform, it is also possible to construct the phase spectrum of the studied signal.
+For the sake of example, we will create a signal in which two harmonic signals with a frequency of 15 and 20 Hz are combined.
+The first signal will be a cosine with a phase value , and the second signal will be a sine wave with no phase shift.
+The sampling frequency of the signal will be 100 Hz, the signal length is 1 s.

 In [ ]: